theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-ten/chapter-ten.md

 A sage should abandon craving,
 With defilements split apart, root and all,
 They should live liberated—
 This is appropriate for an ascetic.

+## Notes